lomuto/my_ws/Typescript/note/tsconfig/compilerOptions/README.md

 Strictness of compilation process.

+If `strict` option has set to _true_, that means all those upcoming secondaey options are also true.

 - noImplicitAny:
   Prohibits `any` type in paramter.
    The reason why it only works it parameter is that type of global variable can be dynamcially tracked in runtime, while **function parameter has to be defined in its initialzation**